abcnorio/aas-mult/Readme.md

 </details>

 All those profiles can be used as a starting point for simulation.
 Best is to use the GUI to see their actual effect on an image (video) before applying it to an arbitrary number of files.
-It also requires to find out the tolerance space to maintain the profile but allowing for statistical variance.
+It also requires to find out the tolerance space to maintain the profile but allowing for statistical variation.
 This requires visual inspection.

 ## Prerequisites of statistical work